Updated Oct. 27, 2020

 Mail-in voting without the mail?

-The move followed Thursday’s Pennsylvania Supreme Court ruling, which allows counties to use drop boxes and satellite offices for personal delivery of mail-in ballots — something President Donald Trump’s re-election campaign and others have tried to prevent.
-It’s unclear if the Trump campaign will appeal the decision.
+The county added those satellite offices after a September ruling by the Pennsylvania Supreme Court, which allowed counties to use drop boxes and satellite offices for personal delivery of mail-in ballots — something President Donald Trump’s re-election campaign and others have tried to prevent.

 For the record, there is no evidence of widespread mail-in voting fraud.
-But that likely won’t stop attempts to undermine the option in the run-up to November.
+But that hasn’t stopped partisan attempts to undermine the option in the run-up to November.

 If you found this useful, help us do more work like it by becoming a member.